extension-js/extension.js/docs/ASSURANCE_CASE.md

 - The dev server and the control bridge bind to `127.0.0.1` unless you set `--host` or `host` in `extension.config.js`.
 - The control bridge accepts commands only when you pass `--allow-control`, or `--allow-eval`, which implies it.
 - Remote code evaluation through the bridge works only with `--allow-eval` and a matching per-session token.
+- The control bridge refuses a WebSocket handshake whose Origin is `http://`, `https://` or `null`, so a web page open in the development browser cannot connect to it.
 - The session token is 256 random bits, written with mode 0600, so on macOS and Linux only your user can read it.
 - Built-in templates are downloaded over HTTPS, and archive entries cannot write outside the new project folder.
-A template URL you pass yourself is fetched with the scheme you give it.
+A template URL you pass yourself, and `EXTENSION_CREATE_TEMPLATE_URL`, must use HTTPS. `extension create` refuses `http://` and a download that redirects to `http://` unless `EXTENSION_ALLOW_HTTP_TEMPLATE=true`.
+- Managed browser installs run pinned versions of `playwright` and `@puppeteer/browsers`.
 - Package managers are started through cross-spawn with argument arrays and no shell option.
 - Automatic dependency installs skip lifecycle scripts unless `EXTENSION_ALLOW_INSTALL_SCRIPTS=true`.
 - Telemetry sends no source code, file paths, URLs or error text, and is off in unattended CI. `EXTENSION_TELEMETRY_DISABLED=1` turns it off everywhere.
 See [TELEMETRY.md](TELEMETRY.md).